SETI/rms-pds4indextools/README.md

   A command-line program to scrape information from a series of PDS4 XML labels, usually in a single collection, and generate a summary index file.
 - [`pds4_create_collection_index`](https://rms-pds4indextools.readthedocs.io/en/latest/pds4_create_collection_index.html):
-  A command-line program to create collection products for collections of PDS4 XML labels.
+  A command-line program to create a collection product from a collection of PDS4 XML labels.

 # Installation